Sato Nishiki Cherry

 A research group linking producers

-A new local community driven by Sato-nishiki
+A new local community driven by Sato Nishiki Cherry

 Mr. Ito, chair of the committee, says, “We are seeing more and more young producers today, with the generation before us now being of advanced age, so it makes it difficult for us to approach those out of active service with our questions about production.
 We thus decided eight years ago to create this committee to field those sorts of questions and exchange of feedback.
-Through this group, we feel we have been able to better unify quality of Sato-nishiki across the board and stabilize yield, as well as help with community building.”
+Through this group, we feel we have been able to better unify quality of Sato Nishiki Cherry across the board and stabilize yield, as well as help with community building.”

-Hearing their enthusiasm solidified all the more my desire to try their Sato-nishiki cherries.
+Hearing their enthusiasm solidified all the more my desire to try their Sato Nishiki Cherries.

-In the next installment, we visit the home of Sato-nishiki cherries!
+In the next installment, we visit the home of Sato Nishiki Cherries!

-For this report, I visited people who have spent many long years seriously committed to the production of Sato-nishiki cherries.
+For this report, I visited people who have spent many long years seriously committed to the production of Sato Nishiki Cherries.

 Special thanks to: Yamagata Prefecture Agriculture, Forestries, and Fisheries Division, Downstream Industries Promotion Group,Yamagata Foods Industrial Conference,Yamagata Integrated Agricultural Research Center, Horticultural Test Site,Suzuki Foods Products Co., Ltd.,Michiyuki Sato, Fruits Sato,Nishimurayama Young Cherry Producers’ Committee